mitchelljustin/pragmatic-lightning/index.md

 1. Address and port, to locate the node.
 2. TLS certificate, which authenticates the node.
-3. An authentication string called a Macaroon, which enables the app to perform privileged actions.
+3. An authentication string called a Macaroon, which enables the app to perform privileged actions like requesting money.

 The first one is easy: the node is running locally and exposes the RPC interface on port 10009.